 - Applicants are 13% more likely to apply for a lower-paying job with on-demand pay

-In addition, an earned wage access solution can be implemented at no cost to employers and without any changes to current payroll processes, including the timing of funds or withholding of taxes.
+In addition, an earned wage access solution can be implemented without any changes to current payroll processes, including the timing of funds or withholding of taxes.
 Offering an on-demand pay benefit solution to employees also increases employee engagement, with 73% of employees stating that their opinion of their employer had improved as a result.

 Benefits to Employees

 The benefits of having access to their earned wages are equally impressive for employees.
 At a time when 78% of all American workers are living paycheck to paycheck, the ability for an employee to access their earned income when they need it, before payday, is essential.

 With access to their earned income, employees can close the gap between paychecks, pay bills on time and avoid overdraft fees, late fees and high-interest predatory payday loans.
 They can also meet unexpected expenses, like emergency medical care and car repairs, reducing financial stress and increasing financial health.

 With access to their earned wages, employees can save up to $1,205 per year, on average, in overdraft fees, late fees and fees and interest associated with payday loans.
 In addition: